aliernfrog/lac-tool/README.md

 - <a href="#android-11-support">Android 11 support</a>

 # Requirements
-- At least Android 4.2.1 to run
+- At least Android 4.3 to run
-- Android 5.0 or above recommended

 # Android 11 support
 The app can manage LAC data even in Android 11.